noahthomas1739/fieldjobs-website/LINKEDIN_OAUTH_SETUP.md

 3. **Code Changes Made**:
    - Updated scopes from `r_liteprofile r_emailaddress` to `openid profile email`
-   - Removed custom `redirectTo` option to let Supabase handle redirects automatically
+   - Restored `redirectTo` option for branded OAuth flow
+   - Users now see your domain during LinkedIn OAuth, not Supabase's

-### OAuth Flow Explanation:
+### OAuth Flow Explanation (Branded):
-1. User clicks LinkedIn login → Supabase initiates OAuth
+1. User clicks LinkedIn login → Supabase initiates OAuth with your domain
-2. LinkedIn redirects to → `wqoiedzibfptxfsatzgy.supabase.co/auth/v1/callback`
+2. LinkedIn redirects to → `https://field-jobs.co/auth/callback` (branded!)
-3. Supabase processes auth → Redirects to your app's `/auth/callback`
+3. Your app receives auth code → Exchanges with Supabase for session
 4. Your app handles the session → Redirects to dashboard

+### Benefits of Branded Flow:
+- ✅ Users see field-jobs.co during OAuth (professional)
+- ✅ No Supabase branding visible to users
+- ✅ Consistent brand experience
+- ✅ Better trust and user experience

 ## Important Notes
 - LinkedIn OAuth requires HTTPS in production